moode-player/moode/README.md

 Moode Audio Player is a derivative of the wonderful WebUI audio player client for MPD originally designed and coded by Andrea Coiutti and Simone De Gregori, and subsequently enhanced by early efforts from the RaspyFi/Volumio projects.

-moOde provides a beautifully designed and responsive user interface, an extensive set of Audiophile-class features and an active Forum that provides top notch troubleshooting, interesting discussion on a variety of audio topics and an International user community of audio enthusiasts.
+moOde provides a beautifully designed and responsive user interface, an extensive set of Audiophile-grade features and an active Forum that provides top notch troubleshooting, interesting discussion on a variety of audio topics and an International user community of audio enthusiasts.

 Take a moment to consider making a donation via PayPal.
 The financial support helps our project remain active so we can continue to provide great software to the wonderful Raspberry Pi audio community.